 An unbroken air of malaise assails all senses in Yorgos Lanthimos’ retelling of an ancient tragic myth.

 An open heart operation sets the scene as the stranger’s organ pulsates in discomforting proximity.
-Post-surgery, Dr Steven Murphy (Colin Farrell) disposes of his bloody gloves, then heads to a diner to meet Martin (Barry Keoghan), an orphaned teenager whom he has taken under his wing and formed a close bond with.
+Post-surgery, Dr Steven Murphy (Colin Farrell) disposes of his bloody gloves.
+He then heads to a diner to meet Martin (Barry Keoghan), an orphaned teenager whom he has taken under his wing and formed a close bond with.

 To give away anything more feels almost sacrilegious to Yorgos Lanthimos’ vision.
 It is the unexpected turn of events that make his latest work such an intriguing watch, where the unsettling truth is as irrational as it is conceivable.